-Terres de Chatenay, Cuvée Béracius 2015
+Domaine des Terres de Chatenay, Cuvée Béracius 2019

 AOP Mâcon Villages

-Terres de Chatenay, Vieilles Vignes 2015
+Domaine des Terres de Chatenay, Vieilles Vignes 2019

-The vines have an average age of 60 years and come from the steep slopes of a limestone plot, which is covered with the fossilised remains of shellfish from the Jurassic period.
+The vines have an average age of 70 years and come from the steep slopes of a limestone plot, which is covered with the fossilised remains of shellfish from the Jurassic period.
 Jean-Claude vinified 80% of the wine in stainless steel cuves and the remaining 20% in old oak barrels.

-There is a fabulous nose of white flowers and hawthorne.
-On the palate it is rich, concentrated and silky with exotic flavours of white peach, beeswax and apple.
-There is good acidity and great length.
+There is a fabulous nose of white flowers, quince and honey.
+On the palate it is rich and more concentrated with exotic flavours of spiced apples, cinnamon and good acidity.

-Domaine des Terres de Chatenay, Fontenay 2015
+Domaine des Terres de Chatenay, Fontenay 2019

 Vines also with an average age of 80 years make up this wine.
 Also, 10% of the wine is aged in oak barrels.